-Underlying the policy is a range of laws which vary from state to state.
+Underlying the policy is a range of laws that vary from state to state.
 Despite some differences, there are some universal minimum standards that the law applies to persons involved in sporting activities.
 These include anti-discrimination laws, criminal law and child protection laws.
 For people in our sport who work, coach, supervise or have regular unsupervised contact with people under the age of 18 years must obtain a Working With Children's (WWC) check.

 The WWC Check

 The Working with Children Check (WWC Check) is a compulsory criminal check for many people who work with children under the age of 18 in WA.
 It is administered by the Working with Children Screening Unit (WWCSU), Department for Child Protection.
 For more details please visit the official website.

 Our sport takes all complaints about inappropriate behaviour, both on and off-field, seriously.
 A range of steps has been set out in the Member Protection Policy for dealing with groups or individuals who engage in any of the behaviour prohibited by the policy.